Louis Antoine de Saint-Just: Camus and Saint-Just

 In Albert Camus's The Rebel (1951), Saint-Just is discussed extensively in the context of an analysis of rebellion and man's progression towards enlightenment and freedom.
-Camus identifies Saint-Just's successful argument for the execution of Louis XVI as the moment of death for monarchical divine right, a Nietzschean Twilight of the Idols.
+Camus identifies Saint-Just's successful argument for the execution of Louis XVI as the moment of death for monarchical divine right, a Nietzschean twilight of the idols.
 Saint-Just's dedication to "the sovereignty of the people and the sacred power of laws" is described as "a source of absolutism" and indeed "the new God".
 His kind of "deification of the political" is examined as the source of the creeping totalitarianism which grew so powerfully in Camus' own lifetime.
 Camus also references Saint-Just in The Plague (1947).

 In popular culture

-Representations of Saint-Just include those found in the novels Stello (1832) by Alfred de Vigny, A Place of Greater Safety (1992) by Hilary Mantel, and The Sandman comic "Thermidor" by Neil Gaiman; as well as in the plays Danton's Death (1835, by Georg Büchner) and Poor Bitos (Pauvre Bitos, ou Le dîner de têtes, 1956, by Jean Anouilh).
+Representations of Saint-Just include those found in the novels Stello (1832) by Alfred de Vigny, A Place of Greater Safety (1992) by Hilary Mantel, and The Sandman comic "Thermidor" by Neil Gaiman.
 In Victor Hugo's 1862 novel Les Misérables, the revolutionary character Enjolras is compared to Saint-Just: "On Aventine Hill, he would have been Gracchus; in the Convention, he would have been Saint-Just."
+He is also portrayed in the plays Danton's Death (1835) by Georg Büchner and Poor Bitos (Pauvre Bitos, ou Le dîner de têtes, 1956) by Jean Anouilh.
 Saint-Just’s quote, “Nobody can rule guiltlessly,” appears as an epigraph before chapter one in Arthur Koestler’s 1941 anti-totalitarian novel Darkness At Noon.

 In film, Saint-Just has been portrayed by Abel Gance in Napoléon (1927); Jess Barker in Reign of Terror (1949); Patrice Alexsandre in Saint-Just and the Force of Things (1975); Bogusław Linda in Danton (1983); and Christopher Thompson in La Révolution française (1989).
 Jean-Pierre Léaud plays a farcical caricature of Saint-Just in Jean-Luc Godard's Week End (1967).